-We now advance in our retrospect of insanity, to a per riod in medical history which cannot fail to engage the warmest interest of every lover of the healing art-that period which wit assed the exertion of the splendid talents of a Stahl and a Boerhave.
-Under the direction of those eminent philosophers and physicians, the science of chemistry and physiology assumed a new aspect; observation and analysis recovered their primitive importance in the study of the human frame, and the volume of nature was opened to the comtemplation of the naturalist, and contrasted with the literary productions of ages.
+warmest interest of every lover of the healing art-that period which with ssed the exertion of the splendid talents of a Stahl and a Boerhave.
+Under the direction of those eminent philosophers and physicians, the sciences of chemistry and physiology assumed a new aspect; observation and analysis recovered their primitive importance in the study of the human frame, and the volume of nature was opened to the comtemplation of the naturalist, and contrasted with the literary productions of ages.
 But the ambition, by which these illustrious rivals were equally distinguished, of establishing their own peculiar doctrines to the exclusion of every other, and of erecting their reputation upon a brilliant universality of professional knowledge, rendered it impossible for them to study individual diseases with the requisite attention and profundity.
 We, therefore, look in vain in the productions of the Leyden school for instructions in the physiology and treatment of maniacal disorders.
 Whilst the most eminent professors of the first medical seminary in the world were thus advancing in their career of theoretic glory with unparalelled rapidity, the unhappy lunatic was permitted, as in ages of utmost ignorance, to subsist on his bread and water, to lie on his bed of straw, chained to the wall of a dark and solitary cell, a being unworthy of solicitude in his fate, and a victim of an idle and interested maxim, that " Insanity is an incurable malady."
-The best information which, till of late years, could be obtained upon the subject, must have been extracted, with infinite labour and pains, from the musty and unwieldy volumes of the older systematic writers.
+The best information .which, till of late years, could be obtained upon the subject, must have been extracted, with infinite labour and pains, from the musty and unwieldy volumes of the older systematic writers.
 Of all the disorders to which the human frame is unfortunately subject, it is somewhat remarkable, that the interesting malady under our present consideration has been most neglected.
 The treatises which have been professedly written upon it since the revival of literature in Europe, are all of them of late publication, and, with a few exceptions, are mere advertisements of lunatic establishments under the superintendence of their respective authors.
-As exceptions to this remark, the essays of Monro, (b) Lorry, (c) Mead, (d) Faucett, (e) Greding, (f)
+As exceptions to this remark, the essays of Monro, (b) Lorry, (c) Mead, (d) Faucett, (e) Greding, (f) (b) Dr. John Monro's reply to Dr. Battie's treatise on madness.